upenn-embedded/final-project-s25-the-redeem-team/README.md

 ### Next week's plan

 - Investigate the MIDI keyboard datasheet and other relevant resources to clarify the serial communication protocol.
 Make the necessary adjustments in code.

   - Estimated time: 1 week
   - Person(s): Garrett
-   - Definition of "done": **@GARRETT you probably have a better idea of this than I do**
+  - Definition of "done": Working demo of serial communication from the MIDI keyboard being converted into usable data.
+Piano to note in firmware would be ideal.
 - Test inputting the current key and desired key on a set of buttons (Detkin parts).
 Test the transposition and outputting the melody on Detkin buzzers.
 The inputted melodies will be hardcoded for now.

   - Estimated time: 1 week
   - Person(s): Nikolas and Melina
   - Definition of "done": Successful and accurate output of a transposition melody on a buzzer.
 Alternatively, if we run into a lot of debugging, document this, with clear recognition of the problem and the next steps that need to be taken to mitigate the problem.

 ## Sprint Review #2